-With a view to achieving its investment objective and managing duration and credit risk, the fund may invest up to 100% of its NA, for hedging and/or exposure purposes, in forward financial instruments (such as credit derivatives, futures, options and currency forwards) and securities with embedded derivatives.
-The portfolio's modified duration ranges from 0 to 7 and will decrease as the maturity approaches.
+The equity component may account for up to 10% of the NA of the UCITS.
+For cash management purposes, it may invest up to 10% of NA in funds and up to 10% of NA in money market instruments.
+Foreign exchange risk represents up to 10% of the NA.
+With a view to achieving its investment objective (discretionary management), in particular for managing the portfolio's duration and credit risk, the UCITS may invest up to 100% of its NA, for hedging and/or exposure purposes, in forward financial instruments (such as futures, forwards, options, currency futures and credit derivatives) and in securities with embedded derivatives.
+The portfolio's modified duration ranges from 0 to 6 and will decrease as the maturity approaches.
+The subfund's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.